larsreed/jsonschemadocs/README.md

 ## Performing validation

-You can also use this tool to perform validation of JSON data files against a schema directly (this is done through an embedded com.github.everit-org.json-schema).
+You can also use this tool to perform validation of JSON data files against a schema directly (this is done through an embedded net.jimblackler.jsonschemafriend).

 To validate, you